-The dissertation proposal will be accepted no later than JUNE 1st of the second year of Ph.D. studies for students admitted with an M.A. degree; it will be accepted no later than APRIL 1st of the third year of Ph.D. studies for direct-entry students.
+The dissertation proposal will be accepted no later than August 31st of the second year of Ph.D. studies for students admitted with an M.A. degree; it will be accepted no later than December 31st of the second year of Ph.D. studies for direct-entry students.

 Students whose projects involve the study of human subjects must submit an ethics protocol and have it approved before field work begins.
 Ethics approvals should be submitted in time for review by the Research Ethics Boards and in any event no later than the deadline for the submission of the dissertation proposal.
 The review process normally takes 6-8 weeks; students should review the following websites to obtain more details on this process: